7 Minute Workout for Seniors: Joint-Friendly Modifications for Adults Over 60

 Most people start with 3 to 5 days per week and adjust based on recovery and energy.

 Choose lower impact versions of each move and take breaks as needed.
-If pain persists, check with a clinician.
+Wall push-ups replace floor push-ups, marching replaces high knees, and shallow squats to a chair replace deep squats.
+If pain persists or you have a recent replacement or surgery, check with a clinician before starting.